drug-design/course/docs/chapters/protein-structure.md

 #### The Protein Misfolding Problem

-In real cells the protein folding process seems to be more complex.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='protein-structure/protein-misfolding-problem-bcbb84f6'><i class='fa fa-play' aria-hidden='true'></i></button>In real cells the protein folding process seems to be more complex.
 An unexpected mechanism was observed where proteins called "chaperons" were discovered, whose role is to keep proteins from getting out of their right folding path.
 This finding cast doubt on the validity of Anfinsen's thermodynamic model under cellular conditions and prompted the search of improved models.
 *[protein folding]: A spontaneous process directed by the physical and chemical properties of the amino acid sequence that dictate the folding of a protein into a particular conformation.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer